Why Did My Home Mortgage Fall Through?

 They also might ask the seller for repair credits, which would give them the cash to make the repairs on their own after move-in.

-If the sellers won’t agree to either of these solutions, the buyer can either move forward (and just foot the bill for the repairs on their own) or terminate the house contract and find a different property.
-Home inspections are the No. 3 reason for recently terminated contracts.
+If the sellers won’t agree to either of these solutions, the buyer can either move forward (and foot the bill for repairs on their own) or terminate the house contract.
+Home inspections are the third-biggest reason for terminated contracts.

 9. The buyer can’t sell their old house